Go Public With Reverse Merger shells

 What are some famous examples

 Many people know Warren Buffet.
 Few know that he accomplished a lot through this type of transaction.
 Buffet bought a textile manufacturing company and then merged his insurance empire into it.
 His company, Berkshire Hathaway, is the result of that.
+There are even famous alcohol liquor stores that went public via a reverse merger.

 Ted Turner, founder of CNN, merged his Turner Outdoor Advertising using this type of transaction to create Turner Broadcasting System.
 Even life coach Tony Robbins was involved in a self-help company which used a this type of transaction to go public.
 Armand Hammer, used this type of transaction in the 1950’s to create Occidental Petroleum.
 Even big companies like ABC Radio and Citadel Broadcasting Corporation merged and transferred ABC radio from Disney to a new entity.